UMEssen/FHIR-PYrate/README.md

 - [gakusai](https://github.com/gakusai): initial idea, development, logo & figures
 - [giuliabaldini](https://github.com/giuliabaldini): development, tests, new features

+We would like to thank [razorx89](https://github.com/razorx89) for his infinite knowledge.

 ## License
 This project is licenced under the [MIT Licence](LICENSE).